varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - OS checks permissions when opening files and creating descriptor
   - Can be transferred between processes
-  - Recipient processs does nt need to have permission to access the file to use the file-descriptor
+  - Recipient processes doesnt need to have permission to access the file to use the file-descriptor

 ## Memory Protection